Lest We Forget! Remembrance Day

 Another beautiful bench with carved poppies was installed and built by a village friend and even some of the houses have been decorated with red poppies.
 A further testament to how much our community pays homage!

-Thank you to Ian Topham, Joanna Longbottom and Bernard Lawes for the photos.
+Thank you so much to Ian Topham, Joanna Longbottom and Bernard Lawes for the photos.